 Despite the layers of clear coat and general durability of auto-paint, it can be quite sensitive chemically.
 Unless you’re actually a chemist don’t get too smart for your own good.

 A neutral pH stands the lowest chance of causing any corrosion to your paint or clear coat.
-Chemically damaged clear coat can become “milky” like a car left in the sun too long, and if it gets eaten through… well, you’re going to be in trouble.
+Chemically damaged clear coat can become “milky” like a car left in the sun too long, and if it gets eaten through… well, you’re going to be in trouble since the paint is now exposed to oxidation.

 Green products used to have a reputation as being generally inferior counterparts.